 The Company has open bank lines of credit and other bank credit agreements totaling \$419,100,000 which support its commercial paper.
 These lines are in amounts requested by the Company and not the maximum that could be obtained.

-Under the borrowing arrangements, the Company has generally agreed to either maintain average collected bank compensating balances or pay fees, the total of which is not material.
+Under the borrowing arrangements, the Company has generally agreed to either maintain average collected bank compensating balances or pay fees, the total of

 NOTE 7.
 LONG TERM DEBT: A summary of long-term debt follows: